pelia0/minibot/API.md

 - `encodings = GetStringEncodingsTable()`

 Gets the table of supported string encodings.

 ```lua
 encodings = {
   Base64 = 1,
   Hex = 2
 }
 ```

+Notice that "Hex" encoded strings are always generated in lower case, in order to match the global convention.

 - `types = GetValueTypesTable()`